-The implementation sequence attempts to distribute costs evenly over the ten-year time frame of the Master Plan.
+The implementation sequence attempts to distribute costs evenly over the ten-year timeframe of the Master Plan.
 The total cost of all projects over the ten-year schedule is approximately \$4,033,000 (including \$563,000 capital costs estimated for projects that are totally contingent on funding becoming available), with \$145,000 allocated for the first year (see Table 8-1).
-It is important to note that the budgeted amounts do not account for grants that may become available from time to time for specific initiatives and, therefore, cannot be anticipated.
-The cost to the Township, therefore, will be reduced by the amount of funding that it is successful in receiving from upper levels of government (or other potential sources).